NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/README.md

 ## Data Cleaning, Mining and Visualization
 #### 1. Data Cleaning:
 <div align="justify">We clean source data by removing all data rows with missing values.
 We then format the data such that every row entry represents a user interaction with one product in one particular user session.
-The event type is set to be the highest event possible (view(0), cart(1), or purchase(2), in that order) for that iteractions.\
+The event type is set to be the highest event possible (view(0), cart(1), or purchase(2), in that order) for that iteractions.</div>

-In order to not lose information about previous actions, we append a new variable called activity_count which is the number of acitivities a users made during one particular session.
-Finally, we append user_session_count which indicate how many time the user have accessed the online shopping flatform before (a form of user's history).\
+<div align="justify">In order to not lose information about previous actions, we append a new variable called activity_count which is the number of acitivities a users made during one particular session.
+Finally, we append user_session_count which indicate how many time the user have accessed the online shopping flatform before (a form of user's history).</div>

-We then export Cart and Purchase event data only due to us unable to process the large amount of data had View events been included</div>
+<div align="justify">We then export Cart and Purchase event data only due to us unable to process the large amount of data had View events been included.</div>

 #### 2. Data Mining and Visualization:
-We perform exploratory data analysis on 9 varibles and examine their relationship with the event type to identify which variable is a good predictors for a purchase of cart item, namely:
+<div align="justify">We perform exploratory data analysis on 9 varibles and examine their relationship with the event type to identify which variable is a good predictors for a purchase of cart item, namely:</div>

 1. Category of the product
 2. Sub-category of the product (since this information is provided in our dataset).